 Proper soil should be loose, rich, and not have had tomatoes in it for at least three years.

 A common mistake made by those new to Beefsteak tomatoes is to underestimate the amount of space the plants require.
-They can grow as much as 8 feet in height and spread two to three feet wide, so minimum spacing of 36 inches is a must.
+They can grow as much as eight feet in height and spread two to three feet wide, so a minimum spacing of 36 inches is a must.

 Watering correctly is vitally important to Beefsteak varieties.
 Watering on the ground and increasing frequency when tomatoes begin forming will discourage blossom end rot and larger fruits.